FirstTimeEZ/server-ssl/README.md

 3. Open the `server-ssl` in `Command Prompt` or `Git Bash`
 4. Run `start-windows.bat`

-`start-windows.bat` takes arguments and starts the server, it also restarts the server when certificates are renewed.
+`start-windows.bat` takes your arguments and starts the server

 ```
 # Start for development (Self Signed Certificate, Port 443, https://localhost)